What If I Forgot to Tell USCIS of My Change of Address?

 Penalties for Failing to Notify USCIS of Change of Address

-What if you are a lawful permanent resident (LPR) who has never given USCIS a new address, or has already waited, perhaps a year after moving?
-According to the law, willfully (intentionally) failing to advise USCIS of your new address is a misdemeanor.
+What if you were required to give USCIS your new address, and you haven't?
+According to the law, failing to advise USCIS of a new address is a misdemeanor.
 It can be punished by a fine of up to $200 and up to 30 days in jail.

-The law also says that an LPR can actually be removed from the U.S. (deported) for failing to give USCIS a new address, unless the LPR can prove:
+The law also says that people who have been admitted to the United States, whether as a temporary visitor or as a permanent resident, can actually be removed from the U.S. (formerly known as "deported") for failing to give USCIS a new address, unless the individual can prove:

 1. that the failure to report a change of address was "reasonably excusable," or